dalehamel/mctop-tool-example/docs/00300-bpftrace-prototype.md

 toolbox image for about a year now, and have had `bpftrace` deployed to production along with the standard bcc tools.

-Our development tooling also installs `kubectl-trace` onto the laptop of anyone with production access.
+At Shopify, `kubectl-trace` is standard issue to anyone with production access.
 This makes it easy for developers to probe their applications, and the system faculties that support them.
-Developing this sort of tool library allows for easily applying purpose-built analysis tools to dig in and investigate production issues.
+Developing this sort of tool library allows for easily applying purpose-built analysis tools to investigate production issues.

 This brings into reach tools that would otherwise be too scary or inaccessible, like kernel `kprobes` and uprobes. `bpftrace`, in particular, allows for simple